Digital Authority Building

 - "The [Your Category] Framework"

-Layer 2: Authority Library Content
+Layer 2: Authority library

-Reference-grade articles that provide comprehensive explanations:
+Reference-grade articles that go deep:

 - Deep-dive explanations of core concepts

-- Psychological principles underlying your approach
+- The psychology behind your approach

 - Systems and frameworks you've developed

-- Common problems and architectural solutions
+- Common problems and how to solve them structurally

 - Best practices and implementation strategies

-Layer 3: Service Connection Content
+Layer 3: Service connection

-Content that connects authority to commercial offerings:
+Content that connects authority to what you sell:

-- Case studies showing results
+- Case studies with real results

-- Service pages explaining your approach
+- Service pages that explain your approach

 - Process documentation